-Motlow College offers courses leading to the Associate of Arts, the Associate of Science, and the Associate of Applied Science degrees as part of the Regent's Online Degree Program.
-These courses are taught by a faculty member employed at any TBR college or university, and the courses are billed to the student at a higher rate that includes an RODP course fee.
-For detailed information about degrees through RODP, access the Tennessee Board of Regents website at www.rodp.org or contact the Motlow RODP Campus Contact at 931-393-1640 (Toll free 800-654-4877, ext 1640.).
+Motlow College offers courses leading to the Associate of Arts, the Associate of Science, and the Associate of Applied Science degrees as part of the Tennessee Board of Regent's Online Campus Collaborative (ROCC).
+The ROCC is a cooperative online enterprise that includes the 6 universities, 13 community colleges and the 27 technology centers that make up the Tennessee Board of Regents (TBR).
+As part of the ROCC, the Regents Online Degree Program (RODO) provides the collegiate-level courses that make up the program leading to the aforementioned associate degrees.
+The courses offered in the RODP are developed and are taught by a faculty member employed at any one of the TBR colleges or universities.
+Because the courses offered are part of the RODP, they include an RODP course fee and are billed to the student at a higher rate than regular MSCC courses.
+For detailed information about degrees through RODP, access the Tennessee Board of Regents website at www.rodp.org or contact the Motlow RODP Campus Contact at 931-393-1640 (Toll free 800-654-4877, Ext 1640.).